Anindya4/Plant-leaf-disease-recognition-2/README.md

 **2. Dataset:**
 Download the Grapevine Leaves Image Dataset from files and place the GrapeVine.zip file in a directory accessible by the notebook (e.g., `/content/drive/MyDrive/Dataset/ in Google Colab`).

+**Update Paths:**  Modify the file paths in the notebook to match the location of your dataset.

+**Run the Notebook:**  Execute the cells in the `Notebook.ipynb` file sequentially.

+# **6. ⚠️ Note on Implementation**

+An important detail was discovered during the analysis of the notebook.
+Although a `CustomEfficientNetB4` class with a deconvolutional block was defined, the training loop in `Cell 33` was executed on the original `timm` model instance (model), not the `custom one (custom_model)`.   ***Due to the lack of resources as Colab provided resouces for very limited amount of time.***
+The excellent results presented are therefore for a standard fine-tuned EfficientNet-B4, where the optimizer trained the unfrozen final classifier.

+### ***To train the intended custom architecture, the variable in the training loop should be changed from `model` to `custom_model`.
+This would be an interesting experiment to see how the custom deconvolution block affects performance.***